kurapica/PLoop/README.md

 end)
 ```

-The arguments's valiation is a repeatable work, so the **PLoop** have provided a full type validation system to simple those works.
+The `__Arguments__` is an attribute class defined in the **System**, it associated the argument name, type, default value and etc to the argument, also wrap those functions with the argument validation.

+The **String** and **Number** are struct types used to validate values, we'll see them at the introduction of struct.

-If we need to release the project, there is also no need to remove those `__Arguments__`, you can change a settings for the **PLoop**:
+If we need to release the project, there is also no need to remove those `__Arguments__`, you can change the platform setting( not all type validation would be removed, but just leave them to the system):

 ```lua
 PLOOP_PLATFORM_SETTINGS = { TYPE_VALIDATION_DISABLED = true }